 To mount filesystems on BDSpro clients, use the standard NFS mount command and the -o bds option.
 BDS services are not invoked unless this option appears on the mount command line.
-Client options are set for the mount command in the /etc/fstab file.
-See the fstab(4) reference page for complete information on the mount command.
-The following example illustrates a BDS entry in a client /etc/fstab file:
+(See the fstab(4) reference page for complete information on the mount command.)

+This example illustrates a BDS entry in a client /etc/fstab file: